kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

+Scheduling a claim that uses this feature may take a bit longer, if it is necessary to calculate aggregation of consumed capacity before finding a suitable device.
+We will measure in beta timeframe.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?